psidex/CrowsNest/README.md

 `--verbose` or `-v`: Write a lot more info to the log, useful for finding errors

+`--logfile` or `-l`: Write the log to the given file instead of stdout.
+Should be a full path ending with the file name

 ### config.yaml

 CrowsNest reads its configuration from a `config.yaml` file.